 \section{Abstract}

-We introduce a data-driven order reduction method for nonlinear control systems, drawing on recent progress in machine learning and statistical dimensionality reduction.
-The method rests on the assumption that the nonlinear system behaves linearly when lifted into a high (or infinite) dimensional feature space where balanced truncation may be carried out implicitly.
-This leads to a nonlinear reduction map which can be combined with a representation of the system belonging to a reproducing kernel Hilbert space to give a closed, reduced order dynamical system which captures the essential input-output characteristics of the original model.
+We introduce a data-driven model approximation method for nonlinear control systems, drawing on recent progress in machine learning and statistical dimensionality reduction.
+The method is based on embedding the nonlinear system in a high (or infinite) dimensional reproducing kernel Hilbert space (RKHS) where linear balanced truncation may be carried out implicitly.
+This leads to a nonlinear reduction map which can be combined with a representation of the system belonging to a RKHS to give a closed, reduced order dynamical system which captures the essential input-output characteristics of the original model.
+Working in RKHS provides a convenient, general functional-analytical framework for theoretical understanding.
 Empirical simulations illustrating the approach are also provided.